Karl Barth: Charlotte von Kirschbaum

-In literature

-In John Updike's Roger's Version, Roger Lambert is a professor of religion.
-Lambert is influenced by the works of Karl Barth.
-That is the primary reason that he rejects his student's attempt to use computational methods to understand God.

-Harry Mulisch's The Discovery of Heaven makes mentions of Barth's Church Dogmatics, as does David Markson's The Last Novel.
-In the case of Mulisch and Markson, it is the ambitious nature of the Church Dogmatics that seems to be of significance.
-In the case of Updike, it is the emphasis on the idea of God as "Wholly Other" that is emphasized.

-In Marilynne Robinson's Gilead, the preacher John Ames reveres Barth's "Epistle to the Romans" and refers to it as his favorite book other than the Bible.

-Whittaker Chambers cites Barth in nearly all his books: Witness (p.
-507), Cold Friday (p.
-194), and Odyssey of a Friend (pp. 201, 231).

-In Flannery O'Connor's letter to Brainard Cheney, she said, "I distrust folks who have ugly things to say about Karl Barth.
-I like old Barth.
-He throws the furniture around."
+The publication of the letters in English caused a considerable crisis in English-speaking followers of Barth, who largely were not aware of the love triangle and the extent to which Barth and von Kirschbaum may not have been able to fully live according to their theological statements on marriage.
+Von Kirschbaum's early financial dependence on Barth has been posed as a moral problem.

 Center for Barth Studies

 Princeton Theological Seminary, where Barth lectured in 1962, houses the Center for Barth Studies, which is dedicated to supporting scholarship related to the life and theology of Karl Barth.
 The Barth Center was established in 1997 and sponsors seminars, conferences, and other events.
 It also holds the Karl Barth Research Collection, the largest in the world, which contains nearly all of Barth's works in English and German, several first editions of his works, and an original handwritten manuscript by Barth.